 S.J.D., University of Toronto Faculty of Law; LL.M., University of Washington School of Law; LL.B., Haramaya University College of Law

 Professor Gebru’s research focuses on issues at the intersection of intellectual property law, innovation policy, and knowledge governance from both domestic and global perspectives.
-His recent projects examine how intellectual property laws deal with collectively developed innovation and creativity, such as hackathons or indigenous (traditional) knowledge.
+His recent projects examine how intellectual property laws deal with collectively developed innovation and creativity, such as hackathons, memes, dance crazes, and indigenous (traditional) knowledge.

 Before joining the University of Houston Law Center, Professor Gebru served as an assistant professor of law at Duquesne University School of Law, a visiting assistant professor at Cardozo School of Law, Yeshiva University, and a Global Post-Doctoral Fellow at New York University School of Law.
 He has also taught internationally at the University of Ontario Institute of Technology (Canada) and Haramaya University College of Law (Ethiopia).